6 Home Remedies To Remove Dark Spots On Face | Causes & Types

 1. Lemon Juice

-Lemons are rich sources of flavonoidsi XA large family of polyphenolic compounds that protect against oxidative damage and prevent diseases. and other antioxidants, which may help lighten the dark spots on your face (7).
+Lemon juice for dark spots is a popular remedy because lemons are rich sources of flavonoidsi A large family of polyphenolic compounds that protect against oxidative damage and prevent diseases. and other antioxidants, which may help lighten the dark spots on your face (7).

 What To Do: You will need a teaspoon of lemon juice, water, and cotton swabs.
 Mix the lemon juice and water.
 Dip a cotton swab in the solution and apply it to the affected areas.
 Leave it on for 20-30 minutes.
 Rinse with water.
 You may do this once daily.